 The Danish trade union 3F

-3F is a Danish trade union that aims to secures better wage and working conditions for its members.
+3F is a Danish trade union that aims to secure better wage and working conditions for its members.
 In April 2018, 3F and Hilfr signed the first collective agreement on platform work in Denmark.
 Meanwhile, 3F has been active in protecting food delivery riders in Denmark.
 3F has continuously supported the Wolt Workers Group (WWG) to protect Wolt riders.
 In February 2021, 3F and the Danish Chamber of Commerce (Dansk Erhverv) reached a nationwide collective agreement for food delivery riders in Denmark.

 An assessment of the agreement of early 2020 finds a high level of work satisfaction among Super Hilfrs, including earnings and the security provided by the agreement.
 From the platform’s perspective, the agreement has improved its visibility and branding as a socially responsible actor.

 Meanwhile, 3F has been actively working with the Wolt Workers Group (WWG), a Copenhagen-based worker organisation, to protect food delivery platform riders in Denmark.
 Together with WWG, they have successfully negotiated with Wolt to introduce a pay rise and offer riders accident insurance from 2020, and supported Wolt couriers’ protest against Wolt’s recent change in the payment model which lowered the minimum pay for short deliveries and cancelled the weekend delivery bonus.
 Detailed information of the Wolt Workers Group can be found here.